 Where to eat in Sarlat?

 There is a tremendous choice of restaurants in Sarlat covering all budgets and palates.
 The choice can be rather overwhelming and it’s also worth bearing in mind that there are quite a few tourist traps, particularly in the medieval part of town.

-Although this isn’t an exhaustive list, here are our tried and tested favourite eateries in Sarlat.
-You can’t beat having a coffee in the Place de la Liberté!
+Although this is by no means an exhaustive list, here are our tried and tested favourite eateries in Sarlat.
+Also, you can’t beat having a coffee in the Place de la Liberté!

 It’s also worth noting that you’ll often get some great lunch time deals so why not splash out over lunch rather than having to dig deep for an evening meal.

 Located on the edge of the old medieval town, l’Endroit is a great option if you’re looking for somewhere casual and want a change from the usual duck and foie gras.
 They do a mean burger and service is always very friendly.

 Again, those looking for a change from the traditional fayre will get their fill at this quirky restaurant located a stone’s throw from the tourist office.
 Head here for some charcuterie and cheese heaven.
 Think hearty, alpine food and very friendly owners who’ll take great care of you.